Overview

 Multi-provider adaptation

-Use one OpenAI-style request shape across 50+ providers and 320+ models, including OpenAI-compatible APIs, Anthropic Messages, Gemini, Bedrock, Ollama, OpenRouter-style catalogs, and custom backends.
-The client selects a runtime with model=provider/model_id; Alephant resolves the provider, applies the right adapter, maps provider-specific fields, and returns a normalized OpenAI-style response.
+Use one familiar request shape across 50+ providers and 320+ models, including OpenAI-compatible APIs, Anthropic Messages, Gemini, Bedrock, Ollama, OpenRouter-style catalogs, and custom backends.
+The client selects a runtime with model=provider/model_id; Alephant resolves the provider, applies the right adapter, maps provider-specific fields, and returns a normalized response.

 Instead of listing every model in the README, this section focuses on the contract: one request format in, one consistent response out.
 The provider and model catalog can evolve independently without forcing application code changes.